SquGus/CSSforJSChallenge05/README.md

 ![Same situation, except now the spacing between items stretches and squashes depending on window width, and when the window gets too small, the content overflows with a scrollbar spanning the header](./docs/french-nav-overflow-fixed.gif)

 **NOTE:** Your solution doesn't have to match this GIF _exactly_.
 Don't worry about picking the perfect numbers!
-You can use the [“Fluid Calculator” tool](https://courses.joshwcomeau.com/css-for-js/05-responsive-css/16-fluid-calculator) to get close enough

 ## Exercise 6: Theming with CSS Variables